 - Your child may need orthodontic treatment to prevent long-term problems.

 Marcdante KJ, Kliegman RM.
 Evaluation of the well child.
 In: Marcdante KJ, Kliegman RM, eds.
 Nelson Essentials of Pediatrics.
-7th ed.
-Elsevier Saunders; 2015:chap 9.
+8th ed.
+Philadelphia, PA: Elsevier; 2019:chap 9.